ALFRED PASIEKA / SCIENCE PHOTO LIBRARY ALFRED PASIEKA / SCIENCE PHOTO LIBRARY

 DNA molecules.
-Computer artwork of the molecular structure of DNA (deoxyribonucleic acid) double helices.
-The atoms which make up the molecules are shown as coloured spheres.
-DNA molecules carry the genetic code which controls and transmits an organism's hereditary traits.
-They are composed of two twisting sugar-phosphate strands (gold/red spheres), linked on the inside of the helix by complementary pairs of nucleotide bases (blue, gold and red spheres).
+Computer artwork of the molecular structure of DNA (deoxyribonucleic acid) double helices (down left and right).
+DNA carries the genetic code, which controls and transmits an organism's hereditary traits.
+Each helix is composed of two twisting sugar-phosphate strands, linked on the inside of the helix by complementary pairs of nucleotide bases (horizonal lines).
 There are four types of nucleotide base; adenine, guanine, cytosine and thymine.
 The sequence of base pairs, arranged in discrete segments known as genes, determines the genetic code.

 Model release not required.
 Property release not required.